True Jackson, VP

-True Jackson, VP is an American teen sitcom created by Andy Gordon for Nickelodeon.
-It aired from November 8, 2008, to August 20, 2011.
+True Jackson, VP is an American teen sitcom created by Andy Gordon that aired on Nickelodeon from November 8, 2008, to August 20, 2011.
 The series stars Keke Palmer, Ashley Argota, Matt Shively, Danielle Bisutti, Greg Proops, Robbie Amell, and Ron Butler.
 The theme song was written by Toby Gad and Keke Palmer and is performed by Palmer.
 The series was shot before a live audience, although a laugh track was used for sweetening.
-The pilot episode garnered 4.8 million viewers on its first airing and set network records among kids 6–11, tweens 9–14 and several other demographics.
-On May 5, 2009, Nickelodeon renewed the show for a second season.
-The season consisted of 34 episodes, which premiered on November 14, 2009.
-This season was later split, making a third season.
+The pilot episode garnered 4.8 million viewers on its first airing and set network records among kids 6–11, tweens 9–14, and several other demographics.
+On May 5, 2009, Nickelodeon renewed the series for a second season.
+The season consisted of 31 episodes, and premiered on November 14, 2009.
+This season was later split into two, thus making a third and final season.

 In August 2011, Palmer posted a video on her YouTube account and posted on her blog, confirming that "Mystery in Peru" is the series' finale.
-After the show ended, Palmer renewed her contract with the network; she did voiceover work for Nickelodeon's Winx Club and starred in the Nick TV movie Rags.
+After the series ended, Palmer renewed her contract with Nickelodeon; she did voiceover work for Winx Club and starred in the television film Rags.

 Premise

-Fifteen-year-old True Jackson is selling sandwiches and lemonade with her friend Ryan in the fashion district of New York City, when she is complimented by fashion designer Max Madigan, founder and CEO of Mad Style.
+Fifteen-year-old True Jackson is selling sandwiches and lemonade with her friend Ryan in the fashion district of New York City when she is complimented by fashion designer Max Madigan, founder and CEO of Mad Style.
 Max realizes the clothes True is wearing are his designs, but True had altered them to suit her own purposes.
-Max likes the altered design and hires True to be the Vice President of his fashion company's youth apparel division.
+Max likes the modified design and hires True as Vice President of his fashion company's youth apparel division.
 True hires her best friend Lulu to be her assistant after firing Cricket, her former assistant, who was upset and bitter about being surpassed in the business world by a child.
 True must juggle teenage antics with her new role as VP, aided by her friends and coworkers.